skeoop/skeoop.github.io/assignments/Encryption-Strategy.md

 ### What About -data "string"?

-The Cipher interface shown above works for reading from a file, but what about the case where you want to encrypt a String?
+In the Cipher interface, using a `Reader` for input works for reading from a file, but what about the case where you want to encrypt a String?
 The application has a command line argument `-data "string to encrypt"`, so you need a way to encrypt a string.